CxSeanOrg2/SampleJenkins/README.md

 # Checkmarx ONE Compliance Pipeline

 A Jenkins pipeline that automates security scanning across multiple repositories in a GitHub organization for specific branches/tags.
-The pipeline downloads the Checkmarx ONE CLI, scans repositories, and generates PDF reports using a two-step process for reliable email delivery and local file saving.
+The pipeline downloads the Checkmarx ONE CLI (version 2.3.28), scans repositories, and generates comprehensive PDF reports using a two-step process for reliable email delivery and local file saving in the Jenkins workspace.

 ## Features